parthasen/systemPipeR/README.md

 systemPipeR
 ===

-Convenience utilities to run command-line software from within R. Supports interactive job submissions on single machine or batch submissions to queuing system of compute cluster.
+Convenience utilities to run command-line software from within R. Supports interactive job submissions on a single machine or batch submissions to a queuing system (e.g. Torque) of a compute cluster.